saiprasadbarke/robustmvd-sai-master/rmvd/models/README.md

 ./scripts/setup_gmdepth.sh /path/to/gmdepth
 ```

-Then specify the local directory `/path/to/gmdepth` in the `wrappers/paths.toml` file (relative to the directory of
+Then specify the local directory `/path/to/gmdepth` in the `paths.toml` file (relative to the directory of
 this `README`).

 It is not necessary to install additional dependencies.